Though sporty, fast, and streamlined, motorcycles are definitely a riskier choice when it comes to travel.

 Car drivers use caution

-Last year there were 1,436 collisions involving motorcycles and vehicles.
+Last year there were 1,436 accidents involving motorcycles and vehicles.
 Regardless of who was at fault, the following suggestions may reduce the chances of this happening to you.

 - It can be difficult to judge the speed or how close an approaching motorcycle is when you’re about to turn in an intersection.
 Err on the side of caution and always assume that it is closer than it seems to be.